touhid314/tauSPICE/README.md

     {[1 0]}
     {[2 4]}
 </code>
-So, firt 4 entries of the solution matrix are the corresponding node voltages.
+So, first 4 entries of the solution matrix are the corresponding node voltages.
 Last two entries are current from node 1 to 0 and from node 2 to 4.

 <b>Circuit diagram:</b>
 <img src="img/3.2/ckt.png"/>